servo/ci-runners/book/src/monitor/api.md

 Authorization: Bearer <monitor API token>
 ```

-Some of the endpoints below **may require cranking the backend**.
+Some of the endpoints below **may require sequential processing in the backend**.
-While requests to other endpoints are guaranteed to be cheap, requests to *these* endpoints can be a bit expensive when successful, because they’re processed *one at a time* in a backend known as the **monitor thread**.
+While requests to other endpoints are guaranteed to be cheap, requests to *these* endpoints can be a bit expensive when successful, because they’re processed *one at a time* in the **monitor thread**.

 The monitor thread interacts with external resources like the GitHub API and the hypervisor, and it runs a loop that looks like the pseudocode below: